Timothy C. Hain, MD Page last modified: August 19, 2018

 According to Jen, DFNA11 can also cause vestibular disturbances similar to Meniere's.

-Hereditary disorders with some mild evidence of an vestibular impact.
+Hereditary neuropathies with evidence of an vestibular impact.

-Presumably there are many other cases like this involving other hereditary neuropathic illnesses.
+Presumably there are many other cases like this involving other hereditary as well as acquired neuropathic illnesses.

 Bilateral vestibular loss from tumors is exceedingly rare.
 Occasional persons with von Recklinghausen's disease develop bilateral acoustic neuromas.
 The author of this page has seen one patient in whom an acoustic neuroma was responsible for unilateral loss on one side, combined with presumed vestibular neuritis on the other side.